BingKui/javascript-zh/README.md

   <a name="naming--uppercase"></a>
   - [23.10](#naming--uppercase) You may optionally uppercase a constant only if it (1) is exported, (2) is a `const` (it can not be reassigned), and (3) the programmer can trust it (and its nested properties) to never change.

-    > Why?
+    > 为什么?
 This is an additional tool to assist in situations where the programmer would be unsure if a variable might ever change.
 UPPERCASE_VARIABLES are letting the programmer know that they can trust the variable (and its properties) not to change.
     - What about all `const` variables? - This is unnecessary, so uppercasing should not be used for constants within a file.
 It should be used for exported constants however.
     - What about exported objects? - Uppercase at the top level of export  (e.g. `EXPORTED_OBJECT.key`) and maintain that all nested properties do not change.